Ojos que no ven

 Ojos que no ven (lit.
 'Out of Seeing Eyes') is a 2022 Mexican psychological thriller film directed by Alfonso Zarate (in his directorial debut) and written by Zarate & Sandra A. Flores Urrea.
 Starring Arcelia Ramírez, Fernanda Castillo and Flavio Medina.

 Synopsis

-The monotonous life of a private school librarian named Elena changes when she becomes obsessed with a new boy who arrived at the institution so much that she treats him like the son she lost.
-One day she decides to take it with her, causing a crisis in his real mother, Andrea, who will do everything possible to get him back.
+Elena, a private school librarian, becomes fixated on a new boy at the school and treats him like the son she lost.
+Her obsession escalates until she takes him away, triggering a desperate struggle by his real mother, Andrea, to get her child back.

 Cast

 The actors participating in this film are: